@SWAGYOLOHYFR’S TOP 5 OF 2016

 Matter of fact, shorten your list, nigga, top 5″

 The fondest memories I have towards 2016 will definitely be associated with music.
-Artists that I’ve loved for years came out with some long-awaited projects, a new generation of mumble rappers caught my attention, and last year was when I started getting into the mess of a rap scene on Soundcloud.
+Artists that I’ve loved for years came out with some long-awaited projects and a new generation of rappers emerging from Soundcloud caught my attention.

 My top 5 largely consists of albums/mixtapes from 2016 that I listened to the most last year.
-Not only did I have the largest number of artists I was dedicated to keeping track of this year, I also had the most resources and friends to put me onto new music and artists this year as well.
-Throughout 2016 I was constantly having to rotate which albums were readily available to me as I discovered new projects and these five albums/mixtapes below are most of the projects released in 2016 that always was kept in rotation.
+Not only did I have the largest number of artists I’ve ever kept up with, but I also had the most resources and friends to put me onto new music and artists as well.
+Throughout 2016 I was constantly having to rotate which albums were readily available to me as I discovered new projects and these five albums/mixtapes below have for the most part stayed in my rotation.

 As a Kanye ‘stan’ through and through, there’s no way this album couldn’t have made it as number one on my list.
 Much like how I believe that “My Beautiful Dark Fantasy” was what cemented Kanye West’s status among the music industry as a whole, I’m under the impression that TLOP is a step further.
 Ye’ instead returned this year to cement his legendary status among the common people and made easily his most digestible album yet.
 Chalked full of legendary features from artists both new and old, TLOP is definitely the most played project I’ve enjoyed from 2016.